 This course is for the registered nurse in current practice.
 The focus is on essential concepts of disease processes in the outpatient setting.
 Major disorders and selected diseases are presented in a concise approach expanding clinical reasoning skills.
-Prerequisites: BIOL 2215 or BIOL 2285, and NURS 1228, or equivalent, with a grade of "C" or higher.
+Prerequisites: BIOL 3204, or equivalent, with a grade of "C" or higher.